 (1) The prequalification procedures described herein apply to public improvement projects.
-The Department may require construction contractors to prequalify prior to bidding on public contracts for public improvements as defined in ORS 279.011 (7), when such public contracts are competitively bid in accordance with ORS 279.015 (1).
-When prequalification is required, the Department will notify prospective bidders of the prequalification requirement in accordance with the following procedure:
+DAS Central Purchasing may require construction contractors to prequalify prior to bidding on public contracts for public improvements as defined in ORS 279.011(8), when such public contracts are competitively bid in accordance with ORS 279.015(1).
+When prequalification is required, DAS Central Purchasing will notify prospective bidders of the prequalification requirement in accordance with the following procedure:

 (a) Every notice that prequalification is required will be advertised.
-The advertisement will be published a minimum of one time in at least one newspaper of general circulation in the area where the contract is to be performed, and in as many additional issues or publications, if any, as the Department may deem necessary.
+The advertisement will be published a minimum of one time in at least one newspaper of general circulation in the area where the contract is to be performed, and in as many additional issues or publications, if any, as DAS Central Purchasing may deem necessary.
 Additionally, all such notices shall contain: